 The confidentiality of the test data is very important for all businesses.
 Data hiding is a great way to protect your test data for better test results and less budget overruns in your project.
 Learn about data masking in this article.

-What is Dynamic Data Masking?
+What Is Data Masking?

 Data masking is also known as data obfuscation, data anonymization.
 Secret data is replaced with functional dummy data such as symbols or other data.
 The main purpose of data disguise is to protect sensitive personal information in situations where the company discloses the data to third parties.

-Forrester defines sql data masking as the process of hiding personal data in a non-production environment so that application developers, testers, authorized users, and outsourcing providers are not exposed to that data.
+Forrester defines data masking as the process of hiding personal data in a non-production environment so that application developers, testers, authorized users, and outsourcing providers are not exposed to that data.

 Personal Data Includes:

-• Name
+- Name

-• Address
+- Address

-• Social security number
+- Social security number

-• credit card number
+- credit card number

-• Financial data
+- Financial data

-• Health care information
+- Health care information

-• Information for employees or users
+- Information for employees or users

-• Other types of confidential information that apply to organizations
+- Other types of confidential information that apply to organizations

 To hide personal information, you can write scripts to change numbers, names, addresses, etc. or use a software tool provided by a vendor that automates the process.
 The goal is to have a scalable masking solution while hiding the masking logic so that it can’t be used to decode or recreate the original data.

-How Does Dynamic Data Masking Work?
+How Does Data Masking Work?

 Masking data is simple, but there are different techniques and types.
 In general, companies first identify sensitive data that belongs to their company.
 They then use algorithms to mask sensitive data and replace it with structurally identical but numerically different data.